Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

 One may question the above horse races to be outcomes of potential biases due to sampling error and randomness in non-deterministic methods.
 This we ought to test statistically for any rank inference to be valid.
 Hence, we perform similar exercises as in Tables \ref{tab:A-horse-race-}, \ref{tab:Recursive comparison} and \ref{tab:Aggregated-results-of}, but resample to account for model uncertainty.
 For the cross-validated exercise, we draw 500 samples for the 10 folds, and report average results, including SEs for three key performance measures.
 Thus, Table \ref{tab:A-horse-race-ROBUST} presents a robust horse race of cross-validated estimations.
 We can observe that KNN, SVM, ANN and ELM are still the top-performing methods.
 They are followed by the aggregates, whereafter the same methods as in Table \ref{tab:A-horse-race-} follow (descending order of performance): random forests, QDA, classification trees, logit, LASSO, LDA and signal extraction.

 In addition to a simple ranking, we also use Usefulness to assess statistical significance of rankings among all other methods.
 The cross-comparison matrix for all methods can be found in Table \ref{tab:Significance_CV} in the Appendix.
 The second column in Table \ref{tab:A-horse-race-ROBUST} summarizes the results by showing the first lower-ranked method that is statistically significantly different from each method.
-This clearly shows clustering of model performance both among the best-in-class and worst-in-class methods.
+This indicates clustering of model performance both among the best-in-class and worst-in-class methods.
 All methods until rank 6 are shown to be better than non-weighted aggregates ranked at number 8.
 Likewise, all methods above rank 11 seem to belong to a similarly performing group.
 The methods ranked below the 11th have larger bilateral differences in performance, particularly signal extraction, which is significantly poorer than all other approaches.
-As a robustness check, we also provide cross-validated out-of-sample AUC plots for all methods and the aggregates in Figure \ref{fig:AUC-CV} in the Appendix.
+It is also worth noting the true ensemble approaches (i.e., aggregations excluding the best-of approach) decrease variation in model performance, which is expected as model averaging decreases the impact of extreme outcomes.
+This is obviously of key concern when aiming at robust early-warning models for policymaking.
+As a further robustness check, we also provide cross-validated out-of-sample ROC curve plots for all methods and the aggregates in Figure \ref{fig:AUC-CV} in the Appendix.
+Yet, we prefer to focus on the Usefulness-based rankings as they focus on a relevant point of the AUC ($\mu=0.8$), rather than covering all potential preferences of a policymaker.